 The preservation, recovery and stewardship of Hawaii’s protected marine species is not work that has a start and end.
 It must continue indefinitely so that future generations can enjoy, respect and support these unique and important marine animals – some of the incredible natural resources that make Hawaii so special.
 With your support, we can not only continue, but can expand the important work we do now and into the future.

-- Conducted over 400 shoreline surveys to collect important observations used in endangered species population research.
+- Conducted nearly 400 shoreline surveys to collect important observations used in endangered species population research.

 - Team members engaged in shoreline responses, surveys, interventions, escalated support, outreach, education and other activity over 3,900 times (more than 10 times per day).